coffee2code/always-allow-admin-comments/readme.txt

 == Changelog ==

 = () =
+* Change: Initialize plugin on 'plugins_loaded' action instead of on load
 * Change: Tweak plugin description
 * Change: Rename readme.txt section from 'Filters' to 'Hooks'
 * Change: Modify formatting of hook name in readme to prevent being uppercased when shown in the Plugin Directory